 - jugular bulb thrombosis

-- centred in the vestibular aqueduct rather than the jugular bulb
+- centered in the vestibular aqueduct rather than the jugular bulb

 - 1. Eldevik OP, Gabrielsen TO, Jacobsen EA.
 Imaging findings in schwannomas of the jugular foramen.
 AJNR Am J Neuroradiol.
 21 (6): 1139-44.
 AJNR Am J Neuroradiol (full text) [pubmed citation]